floooh/oryol/code/Modules/Core/README.md

 > instead Oryol's philosophy is to pre-allocate fixed sized memory blocks and
 > object pools and keep dynamic allocations to a minimum

-Oryol application should try to keep heap-allocated objects to a minimum, but if needed, raw new and delete calls should be avoided in favour of Oryol's lifetime- managed heap objects through ref-counting and smart pointers.
+Oryol applications should try to keep heap-allocated objects to a minimum, but if needed, raw new and delete calls should be avoided in favour of Oryol's lifetime- managed heap objects using ref-counting and smart pointers.

 There's a few things to keep in mind when using ref-counted objects in Oryol: